- Your career

 All graduates are provided with a trained Clinical Supervisor, who is also a member of the MHDAS education team.
 All graduates are entitled to and expected to attend at least one hour per month to allow for an opportunity for graduates to discuss any issues in a confidential and supported environment.
 Clinical supervision sessions provide a safe venue for graduates to reflect on their practice, discuss client issues and other information that the Graduate feels is relevant to their growth as practitioner.

-Graduates attend paid study days held throughout the year.
+Graduates attend a number of paid study days held throughout the year.

-Topics aim to increase the development of personal and professional skills and knowledge, looking at the changing work environment, legislation and policy in mental health and opportunity to broaden a wide range of clinical skills.
+Topics aim to increase the development of personal and professional skills and knowledge, looking at the changing work environment, legislation and policy in mental health and the opportunity to broaden a wide range of clinical skills.
 Some of the study days provided include Safewards, psychopharmacology, trauma-informed care, attachment theory, working with a person with a diagnosis of Borderline Personality Disorder and gender sensitivity training hosted by the Rainbow Network.

 All graduates will complete a two-day Management of Violence and Aggression International Training (MOVAIT) as well as a two-day Applied Suicide Intervention Skills Training (ASIST) workshop.